Solitude-Crow/WebDev2_Firebase_Auth-db/README.md

 - A Firebase project with Authentication and Firestore enabled

 📥 Step 1: Clone the Repository

+(Be sure to fork this repository before cloning)
-Open your terminal or command prompt and execute: git clone https://github.com/Solitude-Crow/WebDev2_Firebase_Auth-db.git cd WebDev2_Firebase_Auth-db
+Open your terminal or command prompt and execute:

+git clone https://github.com/Solitude-Crow/WebDev2_Firebase_Auth-db.git
+cd WebDev2_Firebase_Auth-db